 The Company does not consider that these judgments will result in significant losses, given that their loss, according to its legal counsel, is considered unlikely.
 However, the accounting standards of financial information related to business combination in terms of distribution of the purchase price, establish contingencies must be valued one by one according to their probability of occurrence and discounted to fair value from the date on which it is deemed that the loss can be generated.
-According to this criterion, an initial provision has been made in the business combination accounting for an amount of BRL 39,159,107 equivalent to CLP 6,939,853 thousand.
+Based on this criterion, a starting provision has been made in the accounting of the business combination for BRL 77,587,076 equivalent to CLP 14,412,520

 - 3) Embotelladora Andina S.A. and its Chilean subsidiaries face labor, tax, civil and trade lawsuits.
-Accounting provisions have been made for the contingency of a probable loss because of these lawsuits, totaling CLP 2,029,735 thousand.
+Accounting provisions have been made for the contingency of a probable loss because of these lawsuits, totaling CLP 2,065,496 thousand.
 Management considers it is unlikely that non-provisioned contingencies will affect income and equity of the Company, in the opinion of its legal advisors. - 4) Paraguay Refrescos S.A. faces tax, trade, labor and other lawsuits.
-Accounting provisions have been made for the contingency of any loss because of these lawsuits amounting to CLP 3,298 thousand.
+Accounting provisions have been made for the contingency of any loss because of these lawsuits amounting to CLP 3,488 thousand.
 Management considers it is unlikely that non-provisioned contingencies will affect income and equity of the Company, in the opinion of its legal advisors.